-1. Purpose: It is the purpose of the members, paid employees, and unpaid volunteers of St. Luke's Lutheran Church (the Church) to provide a safe and secure environment for preschoolers, children, youth, and mentally handicapped individuals entrusted to our care.

-This Continuing Resolution is for the protection of our preschoolers, children, youth, employees, volunteers, and our entire Church family.
+POLICY: It is the purpose of the members, paid employees, and unpaid volunteers of St. Luke Lutheran Church (the Church) to provide a safe and secure environment.
+This Policy and Procedure (P&P) is for the protection of our preschoolers, children, youth, employees, volunteers, and our entire Church family.
+The Congregation Council adopts the following policies and procedures for the prevention of child abuse.